Maricalce/zjyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Zongji Yu.
+I am Zongji Yu.
 I am currently a **senior** undergraduate at [School of Control Science and Engineering, Shandong University](https://www.sdu.edu.cn/sdgk/sdjj.htm).
 I joined the Key Laboratory of Machine Intelligence and System Control, Ministry of Education — the MVP Lab led by Professor Cong Runmin, in April 2024.
 I am going to pursue a doctoral degree at the [Shenzhen Institutes of Advanced Technology (SIAT), University of Chinese Academy of Sciences (UCAS)](https://www.siat.ac.cn/).
 In the future, I will work with Researcher Wang Yali from MMLab to conduct research related to artificial intelligence and embodied intelligence.

 My research interests focus on **embodied intelligence, computer vision, and state space model**.
 Recently, I am focusing on:
 (1) VLA-Safety: vision-language-action model and its safety;